Fact checked

 How to Certify An Emotional Support Animal

 The only way to legally get an emotional support animal is to get a legitimate emotional support animal letter.
-In order for an ESA letter to be considered legal and legitimate (in other words, for your ESA to be considered ‘certified’) it must be written by a licensed health professional, include their license number, and specify that you have a disability that qualifies for an emotional support animal.
+For an ESA letter to be considered legal and legitimate (in other words, for your ESA to be considered ‘certified’) it must be written by a licensed health professional, include their license number, and specify that you have a disability that qualifies for an emotional support animal.

 Woman at the doctor with a dog.